-Cost of sales for Q2 2018, increased \$1,278,000, or 411%, compared to Q2 2017.
+Cost of sales for Q3 2018, increased \$1,308,000, or 257%, compared to Q3 2017.
 The increase in cost of sales is directly related to our substantial increase in LiFT Pack sales as discussed above.
 The primary reason for cost of sales not increasing as much as our revenues during the quarter is due to efficiencies garnered in the production of our LiFT Packs.
 It has always been imperative to us that we maintain a knowledgeable and well-trained workforce to produce our packs.
-Accordingly, production wage expense included in cost of sales has remained substantial over the last several quarters, despite our low sales volume.
-During Q2 2018, we were able to increase production significantly while increasing our production wages only minimally.
-The impact of the greater efficiency of our workforce during Q2 2018 resulted in an improved gross loss percent from -72% during Q2 2017 of to -32% in Q2 2018.
-Despite this improvement, we have continued to recognize a gross loss during Q2 2018 as we remain subject to low volume purchases, early higher cost designs and limited sourcing related to our inventory purchases, as well as, the continued warranty expense of repairing products in the field and returned products.
-As the development and improvement of the LiFT Pack continues, we anticipate recognizing quantity discounts on inventory purchases, reductions in warranty expense and continued efficiencies from our workforce, all contributing to improvements in our gross margin.
+Accordingly, production wage expense included in cost of sales has remained substantial, despite our low sales volume prior to September 2017.
+During Q2 2018 and Q3 2018, we have been able to increase production significantly while increasing our production wages only minimally.
+The impact of the greater efficiency of our workforce resulted in an improved gross loss percent from -72% during Q3 2017 to -9% in Q3 2018.
+Despite this improvement, we have continued to recognize a gross loss during Q3 2018 as we remain subject to low volume purchases, early higher cost designs and limited sourcing related to our inventory purchases, as well as, the continued warranty expense from early generation products in the field.
+As demand for our LiFT Pack continues, we anticipate recognizing quantity discounts on inventory purchases, reductions in warranty expense and continued efficiencies from our workforce, all contributing to improvements in our gross margin.